bukkaApp/Mybukka-Frontend/.github/pull_request_template.md

 ```
 $ npm start:dev
 ```
-- log on to _localhost:PORT_ to interact with endpoint created
+- log on to _localhost:PORT_ to interact with created page

 #### Any background context you want to provide?